Understanding the Parts and Accessories for Your CPAP Machine

 Standard CPAP tubing will deliver air that is somewhat colder than your surrounding environment.
 Some patients find the sensation of inhaling cooler air to be unsettling.
 If you find that you’re unable to adjust to the feeling, look into heated tubing, which can warm the air slightly as it delivers it to your mask.

 Take steps to avoid contaminating the tubing, and don’t let others handle it if it can be avoided.
 You should also clean the tubing on a regular basis to avoid the buildup of moisture and bacteria.
-Many of our locations carry cleaning systems that are designs specifically for use on CPAP tubing.
+Many of our locations carry cleaning systems that are designed specifically for use on CPAP tubing.

 The Mask and Headgear

 This is the part of your CPAP device that fits over your nose, or both your nose and mouth.
 There is a surprising variety available out there, so you can hopefully find a unit that fits you comfortably.
-As mentioned, some masks are design to only cover the nose; however, if you tend to breathe through your mouth when you sleep, you will need a full-face CPAP mask.
+As mentioned, some masks are designed to only cover the nose; however, if you tend to breathe through your mouth when you sleep, you will need a full-face CPAP mask.

 The headgear connected to the mask can also vary from a simple, single-strap design, to a more complex attachment for added stability if you tend to move around in your sleep.
 Don’t be afraid to try on the various types of headgear to find what works best for you.